 Lewis-Jay joined Yori's Husker staff in 2007 after spending four seasons as an assistant coach at Washington.
 Lewis-Jay helped the Huskies to back-to-back NCAA Tournament appearances in 2006 and 2007 before aiding Nebraska's run to another NCAA Tournament bid in 2008.
 In addition to coordinating Nebraska's recruiting efforts, Lewis-Jay assisted with on-court coaching responsibilities, including opponent scouting.
 She also was responsible for developing Nebraska's guard play.

 Lewis-Jay joined current Husker assistant coach Sunny Smallwood on the Washington staff in 2003-04, and both Lewis-Jay and Smallwood are graduates of Boise State University.
 The connections to the state of Washington helped the Huskers sign 2009 Washington Gatorade High School Player of the Year Lindsey Moore, a third-team Parade High School All-American and a 2010 Big 12 All-Freshman selection as NU's starting point guard.

-Lewis-Jay's duties at Washington included opponent scouting, coordinating the Husky defense, recruiting, on-floor coaching and serving as the team's academic coordinator.
+At Washington, Lewis-Jay was instrumental in helping sign one of the nation's top recruiting classes for the 2007-08 season, as the six-player class was ranked eighth nationally at the time of signing by Blue Star Basketball on Nov.
+8, 2006.
+Lewis-Jay's duties at Washington also included opponent scouting, coordinating the Husky defense, recruiting, on-floor coaching and serving as the team's academic coordinator.

 Lewis-Jay was named the head girls basketball coach at Bishop Kelly High School in Boise, Idaho, for the start of the 1998-99 season.
 She led Bishop Kelly to a five-year record of 87-33, including a runner-up showing at the 2002 state championships.